Setting the Stage

 - Oracle Aware: After upgrading to E-Business Suite 12.2.6, the team adopted the EBS-proprietary migration technique, ADOP.
 FlexDeploy had native support for ADOP specifically, and for EBS as a whole.
 With other tools, the team would have had to build custom scripting to automate EBS deployments.

 - Partial Deployment Capabilities: Athene’s branching strategy required the capability to do partial deployments, that is create a build package by choosing selected files versus all files on a branch.
 With this capability native in FlexDeploy, Athene was able to easily meet audit requirements, and developers could focus more on development than on packaging.

-- Integrations Across the lifecycle: FlexDeploy had out-of-the-box plugins or integrations for myriad tools in the Athene lifecycle (Git, Jira, ServiceNow, CyberArk, Single-Sign on, etc.) so the team could easily plug and play.
+- Integrations across the lifecycle: FlexDeploy had out-of-the-box plugins or integrations for myriad tools in the Athene lifecycle (Git, Jira, ServiceNow, CyberArk, Single-Sign on, etc.) so the team could easily plug and play.

-- Support for Hyperion: Utilizing FlexDeploy’s Windows and File Plugins, the team was able to automate all Hyperion related deployments, eliminating the tedious and finnicky process of manually exporting and deploying to server locations.
+- Support for Hyperion: Utilizing FlexDeploy’s Windows and File Plugins, the team was able to automate all Hyperion related deployments, eliminating the tedious and finicky process of manually exporting and deploying to server locations.

 - EBS code migration processes were manual, and tedious, and the team lacked the autonomy to complete themselves